The History of THE CANADIAN ASSEMBLY OF NARCOTICS ANONYMOUS (CANA/ACNA)

 A proposal entitled "The Purpose and Function of the Canadian Assembly of Narcotics Anonymous ( CANA / ACNA )" was developed at the first gathering, and was subsequently presented to the Canadian fellowship for 2/3 majority approval.
 The document produced was a simple and concise presentation of the mandate of the assembly, outlining guidelines for the general purpose, membership eligibility, and projected goals.
 As such, the function of this Canadian gathering was established.
 This purpose and function document was approved at the first official meeting of CANA / ACNA held in Calgary, Alberta in January of 1990.

 Meetings are currently held at least once a year at different locations across the country.
 Because of the vast geographic area of our country, the assembly implemented a cost subsidization system to ensure that all would be able to attend.
 The assembly follows the standard business agenda of NA service committees.
-Parliamentary format is used and assembly policy has been developed.
+Consensus Based Decision Making is used.

 CANA / ACNA hosts an annual convention with the theme: 'The Adventure/L'Aventure'.
 The first convention was hosted by the city of Montreal, Quebec in July of 1991.
 The purpose of this convention is to foster unity and celebrate recovery.

-A Unique feature of the convention and the assembly is the fact that they operate on a bilingual basis, recognizing the two official languages of Canada: English and French.
+A unique feature of the convention and the assembly is the fact that they operate on a bilingual basis, recognizing the two official languages of Canada: English and French.
 Convention events and some CANA / ACNA documents are translated for distribution throughout our fellowship.
-The simple goals set out by our founding members are slowly being related and there is much work yet to be done.
+The simple goals set out by our founding members are a work in progress and continue to evolve over time.
 Our members have gathered, a Canadian branch of the WSO Inc. has opened, and Canadian conventions have been held.

 Portions of this text are taken from The NA Way, July 1993, pages 10-11